JoseNaime/GoDataStructures/README.md

 # Data Structures for Go
 ![WIP Tag](https://www.repostatus.org/badges/latest/wip.svg) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository hold a golang library that will provide all Data Structures to implement inside your code
+This repository hold a golang package that will provide all Data Structures to implement inside your projects.

 ## Data Structures
 The following data structures are included in this library (More data structures will be added)